 3. You are given a certificate of destruction after your documents are destroyed

 Right after your documents are destroyed you will receive a certificate of destruction so in the event you need to show when and where you destroyed a document for legal purposes, you will have a record ready to prove your case.

 4. Your documents are recycled after being destroyed

 Your documents will be shredded at a secure facility, and the paper remnants will then be recycled.
 Our contractors and drivers never come in contact with your documents during, before, or after they’re shredded.
 This gives you a chance to maintain your document security while still reducing your carbon footprint.

 5. Shredding companies main focus is your privacy

 Shredding companies are dedicated to conserving your privacy and preventing identity theft.
 Their whole process is designed to keep your documents as secure and private as possible while simultaneously keeping you in compliance with state and federal laws.

 When comparing recycling to shredding paper there are clear reasons why you should choose to shred your important documents.
 Recycling is an important part of the world we live in, but for your own safety, you can go one step further when shredding your documents by letting a facility securely destroy your documents and recycle the pieces.

 This way you can have the best of both worlds.

-Get Free, No-Obligation Quotes on Secure Shredding and Recycling Services
+Get Free, No-Obligation Quotes for Secure Shredding and Recycling Services